zhorabay/Leaderboard/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, pplease, feel free to star the repository and share it with others who might benefit from it.
+If you like this project, please, feel free to give a star the repository and share it with others who might benefit from it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse team and Code reviewers who helped me with creating this project and my husband and daughter for their great support.
+I would like to thank the Microverse team and Code reviewers who helped me create this project and my husband and daughter for their tremendous support.
 Also, I would like to express my sincere gratitude to [Lucas Erkana](https://github.com/Lucas-Erkana) and [Raphael Miyoyo](https://github.com/rmiyoyo) for their valuable assistance in solving a problem in the JavaScript leaderboard app.
-Their expertise and guidance was instrumental in finding a solution.
+Their expertise and guidance were instrumental in finding a solution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>